 One of the ways GUIDE collaborates to support prevention in Georgia is by being a member of the state-wide substance abuse prevention workgroup, Voices for Prevention.
 This initiative aims to build a unified state-wide voice for substance abuse prevention by collaborating with a diverse group of prevention specialists, service providers, community coalition members and individuals with an interest in and a commitment to substance abuse prevention.

 Click on the tabs below to read about our other prevention efforts.

 GUIDE works in various capacities to create peer-to-peer marketing strategies that dispel perceptions of peer acceptance and increase perceptions of harm from marijuana use.
 Our Youth Advisory Board has taken the lead on marijuana prevention strategies associated with the Gwinnett Coalition’s DFC grant, which includes conducting environmental scans, raising awareness of 4/20 observances and creating a PSA to share the harms of marijuana use.

-GUIDE participates in Take Back campaigns (coordinated by DEA to collect unused and expired Rx drugs) and educates the public regarding drop box locations.
+GUIDE participates in Take Back campaigns (coordinated by the DEA to collect unused and expired Rx drugs) and educates the public regarding drop box locations.
 Gwinnett County has four prescription drug disposal boxes for drop off.